OpenTermsArchive/contrib-versions/Blogspot/Privacy Policy.md

 *   We use unique identifiers stored in cookies on your device to help us authenticate you as the person who should have access to your Google Account
 *   Photos and videos you upload to Google Photos are used to help you create albums, animations, and other creations that you can share.
 Learn more
 *   A flight confirmation email you receive may be used to create a “check-in” button that appears in your Gmail
+*   When you purchase services or physical goods from us, you may provide us information like your shipping address or delivery instructions.
+We use this information for things like processing, fulfilling, and delivering your order, and to provide support in connection with the product or service you purchase.

 ensure our services are working as intended